M7MD-abo-jacob/react-weather-app/README.md

 ## About this website
 - A weather forcast website that uses data from [OpenWeatherMap](https://openweathermap.org)
 - And city names and autu completion from [teleport api](teleport.org)
 - This website features beautiful dynamic animations according to the weather status.

-> search for different cities to see different animations for day / night time - sunny / rainy / snowy weather.
+> **_NOTE:_** *search for different cities to see different animations for day / night time - sunny / rainy / snowy weather.*

 ## Technologies used:
 - ReactJs